-When taxpayers are entitled to refunds, Providers should inform them that they have several options.
+When taxpayers are entitled to refunds, Authorized IRS e-file Providers (Providers) should inform them that they have several options.
 An individual income tax refund may be applied to next year’s estimated tax; received as a Direct Deposit or paper check; or be split so that a portion is applied to next year’s estimated tax and the rest received as a Direct Deposit or paper check.

 Direct Deposit of Refunds

 Taxpayers often elect the Direct Deposit option because it is the fastest way of receiving refunds.
-Providers must accept any Direct Deposit election to any eligible financial institution designated by the taxpayer.
-The taxpayer may designate refunds for Direct Deposit to qualified accounts in the taxpayer’s name.
+Providers must accept any Direct Deposit election to qualified accounts in the taxpayer’s name at any eligible financial institution designated by the taxpayer.
 Qualified accounts include savings, checking, share draft or consumer asset accounts (for example, IRA or money market accounts).
 Taxpayers should not request a deposit of their refund to an account that is not in their own name (such as their tax preparer’s own account).
 The taxpayer may not designate refunds for Direct Deposit to credit card accounts.
 Qualified accounts are accounts held by financial institutions within the United States and established primarily for personal, family or household purposes.
 Qualifying institutions may be national banks, state banks (including the District of Columbia and political sub-divisions of the 50 states), savings and loan associations, mutual savings banks and credit unions.

-Providers should caution taxpayers that some financial institutions do not permit the deposit of joint individual income tax refunds into individual accounts.
+Providers should caution taxpayers that some financial institutions do not permit the deposit of joint individual income tax refunds into individual accounts or into check or share draft accounts that are "payable through" another institution.
+Taxpayers should verify their financial institution's Direct Deposit policy before they elect the Direct Deposit option.
 The IRS is not responsible if the financial institution refuses Direct Deposit for this reason.
-Check or share draft accounts that are "payable through" another institution may not accept Direct Deposit.
-Taxpayers should verify their financial institution's Direct Deposit policy before they elect the Direct Deposit option.

 Taxpayers who choose Direct Deposit must provide Providers with account numbers and routing transit numbers for qualified accounts.
 The annual tax packages show how to find and identify these numbers.
 The taxpayer can best obtain this information from official financial institution records, account cards, checks or share drafts that contain the taxpayer’s name and address.
-Exceptions involve the purchase of U.S. Savings Bonds and accounts specifically created to receive refunds that repay Refund Anticipation Loans (RAL) and other refund products offered by financial institutions.
-In those cases, Providers may supply the identifying account data (The special RTN for savings bonds is provided in the instructions for Form 8888).
+The sole exception involves accounts specifically created to receive refunds that repay refund products offered by financial institutions.
+In those cases Providers may supply the identifying account data.

 Providers with repeat customers or clients should check to see if taxpayers have new accounts.
 Some software stores prior year’s information and reuses it unless it is changed.
 If account information is not current, taxpayers do not receive Direct Deposit of their refunds.